 The Rocky Hill Public Schools English Learner/ Multilingual Learner Program, formerly called English Language Learners (ELL) and English as a Second Language (ESOL), serves students identified as English learners.
-We examine the needs of each student as an individual, and provide instruction and support accordingly.
+We examine the needs of each student as an individual, providing instructional support accordingly.
 We recognize the tremendous advantages of bilingualism and biculturalism, and we celebrate the diversity the families bring to our community!
 In this section of the website you will find resources for parents of EL/ ML students and also for the EL/ ML students themselves.